Bonbuttery/Bonbutt-Universe/README.md

 #### Listed Below are Some of My Previous Activities (P.S.
 I am new to this so plss don't judge me harshly hehe + I'll be updating this list when I upload more)

-1.) dplyr activity
+1. dplyr activity

-2.)
-Basic R graphing
+2. Basic R graphing

-3.) ggplot
+3. ggplot

-5.)
-Other Visualization Methods (heatmaps, chord diagram, etc.)
+5. Other Visualization Methods (heatmaps, chord diagram, etc.)

-4.)
-R markdown
+4. R markdown

+5. My Coding Exam 1